-Development Professionals attached Bylaws of said Con an Illinois not-forporation were ad or-profit corport lopted by the of • y that the Directors on Dated this day of , 2014.
-Secretary - O:\ClientFiles\NPG\3974-Nat ional Organization of Research Develop ment Professionals\Corporate D ocs\Bylaws.wpd
+The undersigned, being the duly elected Secretary of National Organization of Research Development Professionals, an Illinois not-for-profit corporation, does hereby certify that the attached bylaws of said Corporation were adopted by the official act of the Board of Directors on July 10, 2019 and the same do now constitute the bylaws of the Corporation.

+Dated this 10th day of July, 2019.

+Secretary Gardner

+O:\ClientFiles\NPG\3974-National Organization of Research Development Professionals\Corporate Docs\Bylaws.wpd

+ADDENDUM A

-ADDENDUM A TO BYLAWS OF NATIONAL ORGANIZATION OF RESEARCH DEVELOPMENT PROFESSIONALS DISPUTE RESOLUTION POLICY
+TO THE BYLAWS OF THE NATIONAL ORGANIZATION OF RESEARCH DEVELOPMENT PROFESSIONALS

+DISPUTE RESOLUTION POLICY

-In the event a dispute may arise between two or more persons operating under the authority of these Bylaws, the parties to the dispute shall submit the circumstances and issues in dispute for mediation or arbitration as follows:
+In the event a dispute may arise between two or more persons operating under the authority of these bylaws, the parties to the dispute shall submit the circumstances and issues in dispute for mediation or arbitration as follows: